Holocaust Remembrance

 #ProtectTheFacts Campaign

-The International Holocaust Remembrance Alliance (IHRA), of which the United States is a member, supports the #ProtectTheFacts global campaign.
-Over 76 years after the end of the Second World War, Holocaust memory is under threat.
-Holocaust distortion benefits from a general lack of awareness.
-American Spaces can help spread the message about this urgent problem and encourage others to #ProtectTheFacts.
+The International Holocaust Remembrance Alliance (IHRA), of which the United States is a founding member, supports the #ProtectTheFacts global campaign.
+Over 80 years after the end of the Second World War, Holocaust memory is under threat.
+As Holocaust distortion benefits from a general lack of awareness, American Spaces can help spread the message about this urgent problem and encourage others to #ProtectTheFacts.
 The site has shareable social media, videos, and information about the Holocaust.

 “Antisemitism is a certain perception of Jews, which may be expressed as hatred toward Jews.
 Rhetorical and physical manifestations of antisemitism are directed toward Jewish or non- Jewish individuals and/or their property, toward Jewish community institutions and religious facilities.”